 Infrared panels can heat a whole house.
 They don’t have to be just to top-up inadequate central heating or for extensions.
 In fact, most of our customers who purchase infrared heaters use them to replace the system currently installed – be it storage heaters or wet/dry central heating.
 They are particularly useful for homes that are “off gas” (i.e. not on gas mains).
 The low wattage requirements of infrared compared with convection heaters makes it an attractive energy-saving heating solution.

 Convection is where the room warms up due to the movement of hot air, such as through storage heaters and gas central heating systems.
 Convection only poorly transfers heat into the fabric of the building or objects in a room.
 So when the heater is turned off, the room cools down quickly.
-Infrared works by heating surfaces, building the thermal mass of the room by heating the walls, floors and other objects.
+Infrared panels work by heating surfaces, building the thermal mass of the room by heating the walls, floors and other objects.
 These surfaces then build up energy and radiate back into the room, even when the heater switches off.
-It is this principle that enables INfrared systems to have a lower initial wattage than convectors and also to run for less time.
+It is this principle that enables Infrared systems to have a lower initial wattage than convectors and also to run for less time.

 Does infrared require the same wattage as convection?